Soliton decomposition of the Box-Ball System: Invariant measures

 \section{Invariant measures}

+It is known that stationary Markov chains on $ \{0,1\} $ with density of 1's less than $\frac12$ are $T$-invariant,\footnote {The operator $T$ applied to walks $\xi$ is equivalent to the $2M-X$ Pitman operator.
+Using reversibility and Burke arguments,~\cite{HamblyMartinOConnell01} show that product measures and stationary Markov chains with density less than $\frac12$ are $T$-invariant.
+Extensions and a discussion of the relation between BBS and the Pitman operator can be found in~\cite{CroydonKatoSasadaTsujimoto18,CroydonSasada19,croydon2020discrete}.} but in fact there are many other invariant measures for the BBS.
+This is due to the existence of many conservation laws intrinsic to this dynamics, in particular the conservation of solitons studied in the previous section

 In this section we prove Theorem~\ref{thm:invariant}.
-More precisely, we show explicitly how invariant measures can be constructed by specifying the distribution of each $k$-component $\zeta_k$.
+More precisely, we show explicitly how invariant measures can be constructed by specifying the distribution of each $k$-th component $\zeta_k$.

-We refer to probability measures as simply \emph{measures}.
-We also refer to measurable functions as \emph{random elements}, and refer to the push-forward of a pre-specified measure by such functions as the \emph{law} of these random elements.
+We will refer to probability measures as simply \emph{measures}.
+We will also refer to measurable functions as \emph{random elements}, and refer to the push-forward of a pre-specified measure by such functions as the \emph{law} of these random elements.
 A measure $\mu$ on $\cX$ is \emph{$T$-invariant} if $\mu \circ T^{-1} = \mu$.
-The following is proved in \S\ref{sec:postponed}. \begin{proposition} For $\lambda<\frac{1}{2}$, the product measure $\mathrm{Bernoulli}(\lambda)^{\otimes\Z}$ is $T$-invariant. \end{proposition} Besides the i.i.d.\ states, there are many other invariant measures for the BBS.
-This is due to the existence of many conservation laws intrinsic to this dynamics, in particular the conservation of solitons studied in the previous section.